Postgraduate Subject Descriptions

 MMC 901 - Data Journalism: Research and Visualization

 This subject provides students with the skills required to research and present major investigations.
 Data journalism is one of the key buzzwords in Journalism at present, with Journalists combining strong research and investigative skills with advanced software to present their findings in graphically stimulating and interactive ways.
 With data becoming increasingly available online, it is incumbent on journalists to be able to find, interpret and present material in ways that readers and viewers can readily understand.
 This subject – drawing on the readily accessible software - does just that.
 It provides students with the skills required to be able to work in this fast moving environment.

 MMC 910 - Journalism and Society

-Description: This subject develops skills in straight news reporting for print and online news.
-Attention will be given to objective and subjective aspects of news interviewing, structuring, and writing.
-News story areas covered will include writing hard news, as well as colour stories, profiles, and human interest stories.
-Students will apply news writing techniques to tackle different beats and explore some of the issues and stylistic devices that inform longer news related features and news packages.
-Attention will be paid to interviewing and information gathering techniques and the application of conventional news values to reporting.
+Description: This subject develops skills in news reporting for print and online.
+Includes objective and subjective aspects of news interviewing, structuring and writing.
+Hard news, colour stories, profiles and human interest stories are covered.
+Students will apply news writing techniques to various beats and explore issues and styles of longer formats.

 MMC 912 - Legal and Ethical Issues